sukanta1991/AngularLearningPart2/PROBLEM.md

 ## HIGH LEVEL REQUIREMENTS

-- The application has to be unit tested as well as end-to-end tested using.
+- The application has to be unit tested as well as end-to-end tested.
 All functions in each components to be tested individually in unit testing without backend support.

-- In e2e testing allevery component is tested together with the backend support using protractor.
-Uint testing should be done using mock values given with jasmine's mock testing libraries.
+- In e2e testing every component is tested together with the backend support using protractor.
+Unit testing should be done using mock values given with jasmine's mock testing libraries.

 ## The roles in this application are